 Harassment in the context of discrimination can include behaviour such as:

 - telling insulting jokes about particular groups that possess these protected attributes

 - displaying content, such as posters, which is offensive content to groups that possess these protected attributes

 - making derogatory comments or taunts about someone protected attribute

-Sexual harassment is a broad term, including many types of unwelcome verbal and physical sexual attention.
+This is a broad term, including many types of unwelcome verbal and physical sexual attention.
 Sexual assault specifically refers to sexual contact or behaviour, often physical, that occurs without the consent of the victim.
-Sexual harassment generally violates civil anti-discrimination laws—you have a right to work or learn without being harassed—but in many cases is not a criminal act, while sexual assault usually refers to acts that are criminal.
+Sexual harassment generally violates civil anti-discrimination laws.
+You have a right to work or learn without being harassed.—In many cases is not a criminal act, while sexual assault usually refers to acts that are criminal.